 In the depiction of the first and second diagrams in each row, distinct momenta $p_1$ and $p_2$ are assigned to differentiate the two identical photons in the final state.
 Paralleling the approach for $h\to Z\gamma$, the total one-loop function $T_{\gamma\gamma}$ is decomposed into three distinct parts:

 with each term explicitly given by:

 The analytical expressions for the scalar function $C_0(0,0,m_h^2,m_i^2,m_i^2,m_i^2)$ in Eqs.~\eqref{eq:2gammaf}-\eqref{eq:2gammaH} can also be found in Appendix~\ref{app:scalarfunc}.
-Unlike in the $h \to Z \gamma$ process, there is no $T^{WH}_{Z \gamma}$ contribution because the $W^\pm H^\mp\gamma$ interaction is forbidden in FG2HDM, as it is in other conventional 2HDMs and the SM.
+Unlike in the $h \to Z \gamma$ process, no $T^{WH}_{Z \gamma}$ contribution occurs because the $W^\pm H^\mp\gamma$ interaction is forbidden in FG2HDM, as it is in other conventional 2HDMs and the SM.